 Provin Trails Park

-Provin Trails Park is a natural wonderland where Dude will tell you the diversity of smells is bountiful.
-The system consists of interconnected loops of serene wooded trails surrounding a large sand dune, which always provides a stunning overlook when Dude and I are taking a breather (especially in the fall when the colors are really popping).
+Provin Trails Park is a natural wonderland where Dude will tell you the diversity of smells and scenery is bountiful.
+The system consists of interconnected loops of serene wooded trails surrounding a large sand dune, which always provides a stunning overlook when Dude needs a breather, especially in the fall when the colors are exceptionally vibrant.

-The trail system is additionally great for running during the fall, summer, or spring, or cross-country skiing in the winter.
-The park is also the convenient neighbor of Robinette’s Apple Haus & Winery where you can find post-hike sweet treats year-round.
+The trail system is also ideal for running during the fall, summer, or spring, or cross-country skiing in the winter.
+The park is conveniently the neighbor of Robinette’s Apple Haus & Winery, where you can find post-hike sweet treats, wine, and hard ciders year-round or enjoy seasonal fruit harvests.
 Bonus: dogs are allowed anywhere outdoors on Robinette’s property.

 Seidman Park Trail